LostNFound-Andro/LostNFound/README.md

 7. Sign out option is available, where user can chose to logout completely and login as a different user.

-#####Update 10/04/2016

-1. User can browse the feed, which shows all the posted data.
-Contact button is added, to facilitate communication with the post author.

 ##INSTRUCTIONS FOR THE TEAM (Internal Documentation)

 ####Please update your Android Studio to 2.0 to resolve any gradle conflicts.